johnjarmitage/flem/README.rst

   prefix: /srv/conda

 - from the terminal run: ``conda env create -f environment.yml``
-- see `run_models.py <https://github.com/johnjarmitage/flem/blob/master/run_models.py>`_
+- check out this `notebook <https://github.com/johnjarmitage/flem-examples>`_
-  for an example of how to run flem.
+  for how to run flem.

-Features
+- or see `run_models.py <https://github.com/johnjarmitage/flem/blob/master/run_models.py>`_
+  for a more clunky example.

+What is flem?
 --------

 This is a set of functions written in python to solve for sediment